-For babies that are coming out of another type of swaddle, our size 3-12 month Cocoon Swaddle Bag is still the best option as a first sleeping bag for them, being TOG-rated for warmth, snug fitting around the body for security, age-appropriate, and bell-shaped for hip health.
+For babies who are coming out of another type of swaddle, our size 3-6 month Cocoon Swaddle Bag is still the best option as a first sleeping bag for them, as it is TOG-rated for warmth, snug fitting around the body for security, age-appropriate, and bell-shaped for hip health.

-Taking the guesswork out of dressing a little one for sleep, our TOG rated layers are designed to be worn underneath a swaddle, sleeping bag or sleep suit bag to add warmth and comfort as needed. ergoPouch Layers
+Taking the guesswork out of dressing a little one for sleep, our TOG-rated layers are designed to be worn underneath a swaddle, sleeping bag or sleep suit bag to add warmth and comfort as needed.

-Use our What to Wear Guide to help you choose what to layer underneath your baby’s sleeping bag, and choosing which TOGs to put together based on the room temperature.
-Its genius and simple.
+Use our What to Wear Guide to help you choose what to layer underneath your baby’s sleeping bag and which TOGs to put together based on the room temperature.
+It's genius and simple.